Why It Works

 To cook on a stovetop: Season steak generously with salt and pepper.
-Transfer 2 teaspoons of reserved lemongrass oil to a large cast iron or stainless steel skillet (reserve remaining lemongrass oil for another use or discard, see note).
+Transfer 2 teaspoons of reserved lemongrass oil to a large cast iron or stainless steel skillet (reserve remaining lemongrass oil for another use or discard, see notes).
 Heat over high heat until lightly smoking.
-Cook steak, turning frequently, until well browned and an instant read thermometer inserted into the center registers 125°F (52°C) for medium, 3 to 8 minutes total depending on thickness.
+Cook steak, turning frequently, until well browned and an instant-read thermometer inserted into the center registers 125°F (52°C) for medium, 3 to 8 minutes total depending on thickness.
 Transfer steak to a cutting board, set aside, and proceed to step 4.

 Alternatively, to cook on a grill: Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to the highest heat setting, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.
 Season steak generously with salt and pepper.
 Place steak directly on hot side of grill and cook, turning frequently, until well browned and an instant-read thermometer inserted into the center registers 125°F (52°C) for medium, 3 to 8 minutes total depending on thickness.
 Transfer steak to a cutting board and set aside.

 Thinly slice steak against the grain and transfer to a large bowl along with any juices that have accumulated on the cutting board.
 Add fried lemongrass, tomatoes, onion, mint, basil, and dressing.
 Toss to combine.
 Serve immediately.